 To prove this, we literally put our pipes to the acid test: Several pipe samples are exposed to sulphuric acid (H2SO4) for a considerable time while being subjected to artificially high tensile strains (that’s what you see in the photo).

 The idea is to simulate the chemical conditions in aggressive sewage, but under an excessive strain in order to cause failure within a reasonable time frame.
-Turns out Amiblu GRP pipes can easily live up to 150 years.
+Turns out Amiblu GRP pipes last for generations.